yintrigue/portfolio-ds/ml_nt5/README.md

 ## Results

-Our model using T5-Small (the smallest scale of T5) achieves an adjusted F1 performance of **70.83**.
+Our best model, **RC1**, using T5-Small (the smallest scale of T5) achieves an adjusted F1 performance of **70.83**.
 This is a considerable improvement over the performance achieved by the model proposed in the original DROP paper (47.01).
 Our model also closes in on GenBERT (72.4), a custom BERT-Base model pre-trained on our same synthetic data.
 In addition, our model is a lot more parsimonious: GenBERT's architecture includes 5 additional feedforward neural networks on top of the BERT-Base encoder and comes with **significantly more weights** (110 million from BERT-Base + additional weights from the 5 neural networks vs. 60 million from our T5-Small).

 ## Repository
 - [`./paper`](./paper) includes our current versions of the research paper.
 We are currently in the process of refining the research in response to feedback from ACL submission.